Skip to content

 Summit of Grand Teton's Enclosure

-After we returned to camp at the Upper Saddle, we learned that a hiker was indeed, missing.
-Our guide left to join the search party, and we descended the rest of the way on our own.
-When we finally made it back down to base, they confirmed that our climbing party recorded the highest ascent in the state of Wyoming that day.
-We didn’t know it yet, but the hiker who lost his life fell from a spot only 50-100 feet above from where we stopped, before falling into Valhalla Canyon.
+After returning to camp at the Upper Saddle, we learned that a hiker was indeed, missing.
+Our guide left to join the search party, and we descended the rest of the way on our own, racing to get out of the rain.
+When we finally reached base, they confirmed that our climbing party recorded the highest ascent in the state of Wyoming that day—everyone else really had turned back.
+Those that survived that is.
+We didn’t know it yet, but the hiker who lost his life fell from a spot only 50-100 feet above from where we stopped.
+He had made it further than anyone else, before falling into Valhalla Canyon.

 Butt-sliding Down Grand Teton